How to build a heroine

 One-day masterclass

-Modern fiction is filled with fabulous, feisty, funny girls and women making their way through the universe.
+Modern fiction and especially genre fiction is filled with fabulous, feisty, funny girls and women making their way through the universe.
 Plucky girl.
 Cheeky tomboy.
 Wise crone.
 Chosen one.
 Cynical detective.
 Kick-ass babe.
 Geek girl.
 Amazon.
-And so many more – some beloved tropes, some wholly unique or experimental, some exploring the possibilities of gender, some breaking the world: all compelling.
+Feminist iconoclast.
+And so many more – some beloved or reimagined tropes, some wholly original or experimental, some exploring the possibilities of gender, some breaking the world: all compelling.

-This masterclass focuses on the creative decisions, strategies and techniques we can use to create irresistible and memorable fictional heroines, and stories that allow them to shine.
+This full-day masterclass focuses on the creative decisions, strategies and practical techniques we can use to create irresistible and memorable fictional heroines, and stories that allow them to shine.

 Who’s it for?